jordwalke/PackageJsonForCompilers/README.md

 pjc which myBuildArtifact.exe
 ```

+> When invoked, `pjc` will always search to see if you're in a project directory
+that has `pjc` installed, and if so, it will forward all your requests to that
+version, otherwise it will use the globally installed version of `pjc`.
+(This is a minor details,
+not worth remembering).

-There are a few builtin commands which take precedence over the commands you
+As mentioned, there are a few builtin commands which take precedence over the commands you
 supply after `pjc`.

 |Built-in Command| Action                                                                     |